ranma/arm-mcu/README.txt

      * 8 June 2015 -- Another massive overhaul: Added support for the
        [21]STM32 M4 Clicker board.
 Dropped support for the [22]STM32 Value Line Discovery board.
 (Its ST-Link/V1 is obsolete.)
-Dropped support for the obsolete LPC23xx MCU family.
-Dropped support for the oboslete AT91SAM7S MCU family.
+Dropped support for the obsolete AT91SAM7S, LPC23xx, and STR91x MCU families.
        Dropped support for the obsolete [23]Wiznet W5200.
 Dropped support for the [24]BlueBoard LPC1768.
 Upgraded FreeRTOS to V8.2.1.
        Implemented interrupt driven serial I/O for the STM32F1 MCU family.
        Upgraded OpenOCD to 0.9.0.
 Added support for the [25]NUCLEO-F103RB board.
 Use a common LED test for all targets.
 Implemented A/D services for the STM32F4 MCU family.
 Use a common A/D test for all targets.
 Added button (momentary switch) services.
 Stopped using the STM32F1 Standard Peripheral Library.
 Use [26]CMSIS instead.

 Git Repository